 Educational leadership degree programs exist solely at the graduate level.
 A master's or doctoral degree in educational leadership can lead to a career as a school principal, superintendent, policymaker, or college education professor.
 Most programs require that applicants have a valid teaching license and several years of experience as a teacher.
 These degrees cover topics like school improvement, instructional supervision, administration, curriculum development, and human resources.
 Some programs can lead to licensure as a school administrator.
 Students may be required to take part in a leadership internship in a school or on an education board.

 The skills emphasized by educational leadership degree programs go beyond basic leadership and management techniques.
 Specific courses in the program range from school law and ethics to finance and budgeting.
 Many courses target curriculum development and instructional training.
 Additionally, more and more programs are incorporating diversity studies into their curricula.
 Communication skills, managing community relations, and evaluation techniques are important components of any program.

-Students who are enrolled in a bachelor's degree program in educational leadership or a similar field such as educational administration can expect to spend four years on their studies.
+Students who are enrolled in an online bachelor's degree program in educational leadership or a similar field such as educational administration can expect to spend four years on their studies.
 There are also accelerated programs available to those who have already completed some college.
 The time it takes to finish this type of program will vary depending upon how many credits a student has already earned.
 Classes that students will likely take during their bachelor's programs include Effective Teaching Strategies, Organizational Management in Early Childhood Education, Human Resource Management, and Leadership in Practice.
 Upon earning their bachelor's degrees, graduates may go on to hold various leadership positions within the field, such as directing an early childcare facility, working as a Head Start coordinator, or even owning their own preschool.
 Bachelor's degrees in educational leadership can be found at colleges an universities and in order to be admitted a student will need to have earned a high school diploma or GED.